Shanna Carey, CNA

-Shanna Carey is a dedicated healthcare professional with nearly 25 years of experience in the medical field, bringing compassion, resilience, and versatility to every role she has held.
-She began her career as a Certified Nursing Assistant, where she had the honor of caring for veterans—an experience that deeply shaped her commitment to service and patient-centered care.
-Over the years, she has worn many hats within healthcare, consistently demonstrating a strong work ethic and a passion for supporting those in need.
+Shanna Carey is a dedicated healthcare professional with nearly 25 years of experience, known for her compassion, resilience, and versatility in every role she has undertaken.
+She began her career supporting behavioral and emotional children, helping them manage oppositional behaviors, and later served as a Certified Nursing Assistant (CNA) caring for Veterans—an experience that deeply shaped her commitment to patient-centered care.
+Over the years, Shanna has embraced a wide range of healthcare roles, consistently demonstrating a strong work ethic and a passion for supporting individuals in need.

-In addition to dialysis, Shanna has spent eight years working in behavioral and mental health with both children and adults, including helping establish a new behavioral health unit in a Level IV trauma hospital and working within a state hospital system.
-Known for her ability to calmly de-escalate tense situations and shift the energy in a room without physical intervention, she values communication and empathy as powerful tools in care.
-Continuing to expand her approach to healing, Shanna is currently studying to become a Reiki practitioner, with certification expected in April.
-She believes strongly that while medicine is essential, healing can take many forms, and she remains committed to helping others find comfort, balance, and support on their health journeys. ✨
+In addition to dialysis, Shanna has spent eight years working in behavioral and mental health, assisting both children and adults, including helping establish a new behavioral health unit in a Level IV trauma hospital and serving within a state hospital system.
+Known for her ability to de-escalate tense situations calmly and empathetically, she prioritizes communication and compassion in care.
+Currently, Shanna is expanding her approach to healing by studying to become a certified Reiki practitioner, believing that while medicine is essential, true healing can take many forms.
+She remains devoted to helping others find balance, comfort, and support throughout their health journeys.

 • Certified Nursing Assistant